This page will be curated.

 My initial dive into William Stafford’s daily writings were based on family and friend’s requests that correlated to their dates of birth and the year my mother turned 20 (the year before I was born).
 Other years were chosen for different, but equally significant, connections: the year Audre Lorde taught “The Poet as Outsider” in Berlin (1984), his death (1993), and first archived year (1950).

 Nearly every page of Stafford’s daily writings was hand written in black pen—most during early morning hours—and marked by date, month, and year.
 Many captured a dream, or a series of them.
 Tigers were noticed as early as 1951.

 It felt familiar being in quiet witness to Stafford’s writing practice.
 I recognized that particular somatic pleasure from following my own curious inquiries, which I learned to practice as the physical act of writing from You Must Revise Your Life and Writing the Australian Crawl.
-Stafford’s method, both his teaching and writing practice, is an integration and affect of attention.
+Stafford’s methods (both his teaching and writing practice) are an integration and affect of attention.
 A temporary identification with the smallest moments and awareness of agitation.
 Stafford’s pace felt similar as knowing my own breath.
-I experienced a devotion for unknown possibilities.
+I experienced that devotion for unknown possibilities.

 What was consciously refined in that first light?
 What was never meant to be seen?

 At the speed of living – real time – a cloud is soft.
 13 December 1975